 Littletown between Sherburn Hill and High Pittington is a village rather than a town and a very small one at that.
 It was yet another of the villages called Pittington that formed a medieval ‘township’ and was historically called Suthton (south farm) from at least as early as 1366 and later called Suth Pittington or Little Pittington.
 It was called Littletown by 1613 but was still then only a farm.

-In the era of mining Littletown Colliery initially belonged to Lambton, the Earl of Durham and operated from 1831 to 1914.
-Peter Lee (1864-1935) the later miners’ leader after which the town of Peterlee is named worked at Littletown Colliery when he was only a boy.
+In the era of mining, Littletown Colliery initially belonged to Lambton, the Earl of Durham and operated from 1831 to 1914.
+Peter Lee (1864-1935) the later miners’ leader after which the town of Peterlee is named, worked at Littletown Colliery when he was only a boy.

 Even as a mining village Littletown was small.
-Today the main street is Planatation Avenue named from the extensive woodlands nearby.
-The street overlooks a large field that forms a kind of village green that was once surrounded by the neighbouring streets of the colliery village but there is only a handful of homes over on the other side of the green today including a converted Methodist Chapel.
+Today the main street is Planatation Avenue, named from the extensive woodlands nearby.
+The street overlooks a large field that forms a kind of village green that was once surrounded by the neighbouring streets of the colliery village but there are only a handful of homes over on the other side of the green today including a converted Methodist Chapel.